6 ways to cleaning a washing machine

 I know this post is about getting a clean washing much BUT I am absolutely NOT game to show you a photo of mine in its current state.
 My washing machine resides under our house and is therefore exposed to more dust and dirt than normal because underneath our house is not entirely closed in.
-In my search to figure out how to get a sparkly clean washing machine, one which I have not had in some time, I’ve found some great tips for both top loading washing machines and front loading washing machines.
+In my search to figure out how to get a sparkly clean washing machine, one which I have not had in some time, I’ve found some great tips for cleaning a front loading washing machine and top loading washing machine.

 This seems to be quite a common and popular method to get a clean washing machine and one which I have used and have found quite effective.

-For a top loader, add 2 tablespoons of bi-carb soda and 1/2 cup of vinegar to the bowl and run on your longest and hottest setting.
-If you h ave a front loader, add the bi-carb soda into the powder dispenser and add the vinegar to the tub.
+For a top loader, add 2 tablespoons of bi-carb soda in washing machine and 1/2 cup of vinegar to the bowl and run on your longest and hottest setting.
+If you have a front loader, add the bi-carb soda into the powder dispenser and add the vinegar to the tub.
 If there’s visible mould, it’s good to apply vinegar to a cloth and try to wipe it off.

-Instead of using vinegar and bi-carb, I saw a suggestion of using vinegar and eucalyptus oil.
+Instead of using vinegar and bi-carb, I saw a suggestion of using vinegar and eucalyptus oil in a front load washing machine or top loader.
 Add 2 tablespoons of eucalyptus with 2 litres of vinegar to the tub and run on the longest hot wash cycle.

 Clove oil is great because it actually kills mould spores where other things can simply mask it.
 You can purchase Clove oil from health food shops and unlike bleach, clove oil does quite well in ensuring mould doesn’t come back.
 Add about 10 drops of clove oil into the drum and wash on a hot cycle.